mlrun/mlrun/docs/concepts/alerts.md

 endpoints = mlrun.get_run_db().list_model_endpoints(project=project_name)
 endpoint_id = endpoints[0].metadata.uid
-# generate a unique ID for the EventEntity
+# Generate a unique ID for the EventEntity
 result_endpoint = get_result_instance_fqn(endpoint_id, "myappv2", "data_drift_test")
-# construct a list of notifications to be included in the alert config
+# Construct a list of notifications to be included in the alert config
 notifications = [alert_objects.AlertNotification(notification=notification)]
 alert_name = "drift_alert"
-# the summary that we will see in the notification once it is invoked
+# The summary you will see in the notification once it is invoked
 alert_summary = "A drift was detected"
-# for model monitoring alerts we will choose the MODEL_ENDPOINT_RESULT
+# Choose the MODEL_ENDPOINT_RESULT for the model monitoring alert
 entity_kind = alert_objects.EventEntityKind.MODEL_ENDPOINT_RESULT
-# the event the we want the alert to be triggered on
+# The event that will trigger the alert
 event_name = alert_objects.EventKind.DATA_DRIFT_DETECTED
-# create the alert data to be passed to the store_alert_config function
+# Create the alert data to be passed to the store_alert_config function
 alert_data = mlrun.alerts.alert.AlertConfig(
     project=project_name,
     name=alert_name,